 This year’s conference preceded the 65th Tucson Gem and Mineral Show®.
 As a seasoned buyer, Eichhorn shopped for specific gems and jewelry for special client requests.
 The “show” actually consists of approximately 48 shows all over Tucson.
 In addition, she visited the prestigious Gubelin gemological on-site testing laboratory to confirm a client’s gemstone.

-Eileen Eichhorn, a Graduate Gemologist, has been appraising jewelry for over 40 years.
+Eileen Eichhorn, a Graduate Gemologist, has been appraising jewelry for well over 40 years.
 She performs a variety of appraisals for individuals, the banking industry, attorneys and others.
-These assignments include but are not limited to insurance replacement, fair market value, donation, divorce, bankruptcy, collateral, comparison, casualty loss, and qualitative reports.
+These assignments include but are not limited to insurance replacement, fair market value, donation, divorce, bankruptcy, collateral, comparison, verification, casualty loss, and qualitative reports.